Draycote Water weekly report week ending 18th June 2017

 Tuition Days- Beginners Courses

-Sunday 21st May Hosted by Kevin Hart & Tom Bird Currently one space available
+Saturday 8th July Hosted by Kevin Hart and Tom Bird.
+Currently three places available

 Call the lodge on 01788 812018 to book or for further information